 Darwin International Airport is committed to providing a safe and secure environment for all persons.
 We want your business trip or family holiday to be a hassle-free and an enjoyable experience.
-Security policies and procedures change frequently these days, so please take some time to view the links provided.
+Security policies and procedures are updated frequently, so please take some time to view the links provided.

 Closed Circuit Television Monitoring (CCTV)

 Closed Circuit Television (CCTV) operates at Darwin International Airport as part of an ongoing Aviation Security initiative, targeting crime and aviation security related issues.

 CCTV significantly increases the ability to monitor areas of the airport and act on any unlawful activity immediately, increasing the safety of passengers, visitors to the airport and employees.

 Please ensure you do not carry any flammable liquids, gases or other dangerous goods with you or in your luggage.

 These items are not allowed on aircraft as they are capable of posing a significant risk to health and safety when transported by air.
 Such items will be removed by security staff when detected.

 Further information on dangerous goods can be found at www.casa.gov.au.

 Video recorders and cameras may be carried within the terminal by travellers, however photos or footage of security screening equipment, security staff, Australian Customs processing staff or processes must not be taken at any time.